gbv/beaconspec/beacon.md

 construction ([](#meta-fields-for-link-construction)), for description of the link dump ([](#meta-fields-for-link-dumps)), and for description of source dataset and target dataset ([](#meta-fields-for-datasets)) are defined in the following.

+A link dump can only contain one value for each meta field.
 Additional meta fields, not defined in this specification, SHOULD be ignored.

 All meta field values MUST be whitespace-normalized.
 Missing meta field values and empty strings MUST be set to the field’s default value, which is the empty string unless noted otherwise.
 The following diagram shows which meta fields